kacpertopol/kacpertopol.github.io/start/en/010_Teaching/005_Algorithms_and_Data_Structures_(computer_lab,_summer_2019-2020)/content.md

   your university (!) e-mail address.
 * The title of the message must contain the word "AISD220192020" surrounded by white spaces, the set number, and exercise number.
+* If the exercise requires a comment, please place it directly in your e-mail or in the attachment.
+Please be brief.
 * The attachment  should have a `.zip` file with your program.
   * The `.zip` archive should unpack to a single directory with a bash script `run` that does all the work.